 On-shore exploration presents new daunting challenges.
-In 2012 Weglein (2013a,b) proposed a three pronged strategy for addressing on-shore challenges (1) address near surface complexity and surface waves (2) develop on-shore multiple elimination methods and (3) find new adaptive criteria that derive as properties of the direct multiple removal methods they are meant to complement and serve.
+In 2012 Weglein [2013b,a] proposed a three pronged strategy for addressing specific on-shore issues (1) address near surface complexity and surface waves [e.g., separately predicting reflection data and ground roll without filtering and without damaging either](2) develop on- shore prerequisite satisfaction and multiple elimination methods and (3) find new adaptive criteria that derive as properties of the direct multiple removal methods they are meant to complement and serve.

 All current methods for predicting ground roll and reflection data are filtering techniques that remove ground roll while damaging reflection data.
 The latter is harmful for all subsequent processing goals (e.g., multiple removal, imaging and inversion).
-Recent significant progress in predicting ground roll and reflection data (without filtering or damaging either), e.g., without needing or determining subsurface properties, but requiring near surface information (Wu and Weglein, 2015).
-Similarly, Zhang and Weglein (2006) and Matson and Weglein (1996) provide methods for onshore and OBC demultiple and deghosting, respectively, and did not require subsurface information but required near-surface information.
-New and general methods for seismic preprocessing and processing (Weglein, 2021), not only do not require subsurface information, but in addition, remove the need for near surface information, as well.
+Recent significant progress and advances in predicting ground roll and reflection data (without filtering or damaging either), e.g., without needing or determining subsurface properties, but requiring near surface information [Wu and Weglein, 2015, Wu, 2017].
+Similarly, Zhang and Weglein [2006] and Matson and Weglein [1996] provide methods for onshore and OBC demultiple and deghosting, respectively, and did not require subsurface information but required near-surface information.
+New and general methods for seismic preprocessing and processing [Weglein, 2021a], not only do not require subsurface information, but in addition, remove the need for near surface information, as well.
 The latter is of high priority for onshore plays, and OBS, where the inability to determine near surface properties is one of the most daunting challenges in worldwide petroleum exploration and production.
-For on-shore applications, Weglein (2012) has proposed an alternate adaptive criteria for free surface multiples that derives as a property of the ISS FSME.
+For on-shore (and offshore) applications, Weglein [2012] has proposed an alternate adaptive criteria for free surface multiples that derives as a property of the ISS FSME.

-Another important challenge occurs when processing the input events to the multiple attenuation and elimination algorithms that are themselves multiples.
-Liang et al. (2013) and Ma and Weglein (2015) provide and illustrate a new ISS method for accommodating primaries and internal multiples in the input data in IMA and IME.
+Another important challenge occurs when processing the input events to the internal multiple attenuation and elimination algorithms that are themselves multiples.
+Liang et al. [2013], Ma and Weglein [2015], Liang [2013], and Ma [2016] provide and illustrate a new ISS method for accommodating primaries and internal multiples in the input data in IMA and IME.